 Health & Science

-Finding community on foot
+Finding community and calm on regional hiking trails

 By Jalen Long In a city known for its crowded streets, packed subway cars and nonstop pace, one hiking club is helping New Yorkers slow down and reconnect with nature and each other.
 What began as a small getaway among friends has grown into a thriving outdoor community.
 Founded in 2024, the Down to Earth […]